shesek/spark-wallet/README.md

 With recent Firefox Mobile, this also allows the website to register as an handler for `lightning:` URIs!
 (see [compatibility table](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json/protocol_handlers#Browser_compatibility))

-Note that a trusted certificate is required for full-screen to function.
+Note that a trusted certificate is required in order for "Add to homepage" to work.

 ## CLI options